What are networks? What is the internet?

 Introduction

-The Internet is composed of a large number of interconnected networks.
-Data is transferred between networks through a series of "layers" -- from the "physical" layer (L1) to the "network" layer (L3), data is routed seamlessly for the end user over a series of autonomous systems (i.e. networks).
+The internet is composed of a large number of interconnected networks.
+Data is transferred between networks through a series of "layers."
+Data is routed seamlessly for the end user over a series of autonomous systems, i.e. networks.

-Given that the Internet is a large autonomous system (with no one single party controlling it), it is often referred to as a decentralized “network of networks.”
-For example, if a user was to visit “192.168.168.1” (assuming this local address was routable over the Internet), an ISP’s network will — over the Border Gateway Protocol (BGP) — find a route to your destination network.
-It does this by finding the shortest path*, with data often traveling through intermediary networks (through peering) until the network announcing the IP address is finally reached.
+Given that the internet is a large autonomous system with no one single party controlling it, it is often referred to as a decentralized “network of networks.”
+For example, if a user was to visit “192.168.168.1” (assuming this local address was routable over the Internet), their Internet Service Provider (ISP) will — over the Border Gateway Protocol (BGP) — find a route to the destination network.
+It does this by finding the shortest path, with data often traveling through intermediary networks (through peering) until the network announcing the IP address is finally reached.

 What is a Network?